What I Learned From a Lobster

 I found out in a video on Facebook.
 The caption, "Responding to Stress," got my attention.
 Or was it the close-up of an old, white-bearded, Nostradamus-looking man in a yarmulke — a rabbi?
 A wise Jewish fellow nonetheless.

-In brief but infinite wisdom, Maybe-Rabbi Guy explained the radical adaptability of lobsters, which he had discovered while reading a magazine in a dentist's waiting room: A lobster, as it expands in size, will shed its old shell and grow a bigger one, time and again.
+In brief but infinite wisdom, Maybe-Rabbi Guy explained the radical adaptability of lobsters: A lobster, as it expands in size, will shed its old shell and grow a bigger one, time and again.
 In those highly vulnerable, naked times, what does the lobster do?
 It finds a quiet, dark spot to hang out until its new shell is ready to be revealed.

 What if I lose my art?

 That question has stayed hot to the touch.
-What will become of me as an individual and a creator if my life loses its pattern of having no pattern?
+What will become of me if my life loses its pattern of having no pattern?
 Who will I be?
 My nontraditional existence—single, capricious, mildly irresponsible — was what had provided food for thought, thoughts for words, words for fulfillment.
 During all the years when my friends and former classmates were getting married and having children, I was growing guts that would outgrow my shell.

 What else is there?

-Last December, shortly before Christmas, as I sat in my rocking chair nursing my big-eyed baby boy and watching the Today Show, I felt vindicated by Adele.
+Last December, as I rocked and nursed my big-eyed baby boy while watching The Today Show, I felt vindicated by Adele.
 It took a minute to get there.
-When she began to speak, my first inclination was to marvel at her impossibly unblemished buttermilk-tinged-with-newborn-pink skin.
+My first inclination was to marvel at her impossibly unblemished buttermilk-tinged-with-newborn-pink skin.
 At 39, I had started seeing and feeling myself aging.
 The woman in my mirror had tired eyes.
 She could no longer run six miles effortlessly.
 She had a butt bigger than ever and breasts that were somehow shrinking, even as they filled with milk for a newborn.
 She was emotionally drained.
 On my TV screen, Adele was the ageless angel I'd never be again.
 Thankfully, the interview tore me away from my 40-something mom lamentations as Adele spoke about losing her art.
 After exiting a difficult phase of her life and entering a contented one, she wondered what would become of her ability to write.
 Me too.

 I feared the onset of Settled Life for years.
 Wouldn't I be bored?
 Boring?
 What would I write about?